Context-Specific Assessment

 Director Liability Assessment

-Under the Companies Act, directors must exercise reasonable care, diligence, and skill.
+Under the Companies Act 1993, directors must exercise reasonable care, diligence, and skill.
 If an AI system causes harm and the board had no visibility over its risks, directors face personal liability.
-We identify which AI risks create director exposure and recommend governance structures to manage that exposure.
+We identify which risks create director exposure and recommend governance structures to manage that exposure, essential for organisations operating under the NZX Corporate Governance Code.

 Vendor and Supply Chain Risk

 What happens to your data if your AI vendor is sold?
 Where does your intellectual property sit?
-Are there conflicts of interest between your AI provider's commercial goals and your organisation's obligations?
-We assess third-party AI arrangements for contractual gaps, data protection risks, and ongoing monitoring responsibilities.
+Are there conflicts of interest between your provider's commercial goals and your organisation's obligations?
+The RBNZ has identified vendor concentration risk as a significant concern.
+We assess third-party AI arrangements for contractual gaps, data protection risks under the Privacy Act 2020, and ongoing monitoring responsibilities.

 Ongoing Accountability Structure

 An impact assessment is a point-in-time exercise.
 AI systems change.
 We evaluate whether your organisation has the monitoring, escalation, and review mechanisms to maintain accountability after our assessment is complete.
-Who is responsible when AI performance degrades?
-Our report answers that question.
+Who is responsible when performance degrades?
+Our report answers that question and establishes the framework for ongoing oversight.

 Our Assessment Process